ArmandPhilippot/dig-dir/README.md

 - `root`: An absolute path pointing to the directory to browse,
 - `options`: An object containing some options regarding Walk Dir output,
-- `acc`: An accumulator to keep track of the root path when using recursive option. **You should not override it.**
+- `acc`: An accumulator to keep track of the root path with depth option. **You should not override it.**

 ### Options